 Why was a Special Variation considered?

-The increases to rates applied under the NSW Government’s rate peg system (which is similar to a CPI for councils) have not kept up with the increasing external costs Council faces and this gap is increasing every year.
+The increases to rates applied under the NSW Government’s rate peg system (which is similar to a CPI for councils) did not keep up with the increasing external costs Council face and this gap is increasing every year.

-Without a Special Variation Council would need to cut the services the community reasonably expect us to deliver.
+Without a Special Variation Council would have needed to cut the services the community reasonably expect us to deliver.

 What has Council done to cut costs?